pl909/llamalog/README.md

 # llamalog
-All Credits to HuggingFace and Microsoft for all transformers/deepspeed files (run_....py), which is used in this repo.
+All Credits to HuggingFace and Microsoft for transformers/deepspeed files (run_....py) used in this repo.

 Parameter-Efficient Finetuning Code Llama for a Verilog Code Assistant.